Trinity College, Cambridge: Foundation

 The college was founded by Henry VIII in 1546 with the name College of the Holy and Undivided Trinity within the Town and University of Cambridge of King Henry the Eighth's Foundation, from the merger of two existing colleges: Michaelhouse (founded by Hervey de Stanton in 1324), and King's Hall (established by Edward II in 1317 and refounded by Edward III in 1337).
 At the time, Henry had been seizing (Catholic) church lands from abbeys and monasteries.
 The universities of Oxford and Cambridge, being both religious institutions and quite rich, expected to be next in line.
-The King duly passed an Act of Parliament that allowed him to suppress (and confiscate the property of) any college he wished.
+The king duly passed an act of Parliament, the Dissolution of Colleges Act 1545 (37 Hen.
+8. c.
+4), that allowed him to suppress (and confiscate the property of) any college he wished.
 The universities used their contacts to plead with his sixth wife, Catherine Parr.
 The Queen persuaded her husband not to close them down, but to create a new college.
 The king did not want to use royal funds, so he instead combined two colleges (King's Hall and Michaelhouse) and seven hostels to form Trinity.